Boundary four-point connectivities of conformal loop ensembles: Boundary Green's functions of SLE

 \section{Boundary Green's functions of SLE}

 In this appendix we show the equivalence of various definitions of SLE boundary Green's functions.
 For $\kappa\in(4,8)$, let $\eta$ be a $\SLE_\kappa$ on $\hH$ from $0$ to $\infty$.
 The boundary Green's function in~\cite{fakhry2023} is defined to be the normalized limit of the probability that $\eta$ approaches the neighborhood of $x_1,...,x_n\in\R$.
+For $n=1,2$, the existence of such boundary Green's functions was earlier proved in~\cite{lawler-mink-R}.

 \begin{proposition}[{\cite[Theorem 1.1]{fakhry2023}}] For $x_1,...,x_n\in\R$, the limit

 exists and is continuous of $x_1,...,x_n$.
 Furthermore, the convergence is uniform on compact sets. \end{proposition}